-#5 – You need to fully comply with AdSense policies
+5. You need to fully comply with AdSense policies

-While AdSense is a great way to monetize a website, websites that are made for the sole purpose of running AdSense ads are not favorable by Google.
+While AdSense is a great way to monetize a website, websites made solely for running ads are unfavorable to Google.

-You can also use AdSense to make some extra money from you website while selling your own products and services, but it’s not a very good idea to make a blog and start publishing mediocre content for the sole purpose of getting organic visits and then run AdSense to make money.
+You can also use AdSense to make some extra money from your website while selling your own products and services, but it’s not a very good idea to make a blog and start publishing mediocre content for the sole purpose of getting organic visits and then run AdSense to make money.

 Example 1: Digital Photography School

-DPS is owned by Darren Rowse, the all famous Australian problogger.
-Darren was among the first people who managed to make a living online and if you read his story and income spread, AdSense played a very important role especially in the beginning.
+DPS is owned by Darren Rowse, the all-famous Australian ProBlogger.
+Darren was among the first people to make a living online, and if you read his story and income spread, AdSense played a very important role, especially in the beginning.

-Example 3: Calorie Secrets
+Example 2: Calorie Secrets